.png)

 Establish your purchasing power.

-It is important to meet with a lender to determine the best financing option for you and how much you qualify for.
-This process usually takes 48 hours but may take longer in rare cases.
-Before looking at homes, all buyers must obtain a pre-qualification to avoid the disappointment of losing the chance to make an offer on a home.
+Meeting with a lender to determine the best financing option for you and how much you qualify for is essential.
+This process usually takes 48 hours, but may take longer in rare cases.
+Before looking at homes, all buyers must obtain a pre-qualification to avoid the disappointment of losing the chance to make an offer on a house.
 Selling agents require pre-qualification or pre-approval before considering your offer.
 A pre-qualification puts you in a stronger negotiating position, demonstrating to the seller that you are financially capable of buying the property and committed to closing the deal.
 If you plan on using cash to invest in properties, we will need a letter from your bank covering the amount you want to spend.
-While cash can be a good bargaining tool, ensuring you're getting the best deal and not overpaying for the property is important.
+While cash can be a good bargaining tool, ensuring you get the best deal and not overpaying for the property is essential.

 Commit to Working with a Buyer’s Agent